Do I need a licence to alter my leasehold property?

 None of these possible outcomes are good for you – and could prove very expensive.

-Alterations without a licence?
+Alterations without a licence to alter?
 Will that affect my ability to sell my flat?

 Yes – if your lease requires a licence for alterations and you’ve gone ahead and done the work without it, you are likely to find it tough to find a purchaser.
 Your buyer’s solicitors will almost certainly want to see proof that you have complied with the terms of your lease. and if you can’t provide that evidence, you may lose your purchaser.